Xeks4237/NV-GOD/README.md

 - Made it as much MODULAR as possible

-- Made it More Easy configure for new users and pro NVim enjoyers than LazyVim, NV-Chad, and AstroNVim Distros
+- Made it as much Easy to configure for new users and pro NVim enjoyers than LazyVim, NV-Chad, and AstroNVim Distros

 ---